Severe Toothache at Night: When Should You See a Dentist?

 - A high temperature or fever alongside dental pain

-- A bad taste in the mouth or discharge from around a tooth
+- A bad taste in the mouth or discharge from around a tooth, which may suggest an abscess

 - Difficulty opening your mouth, swallowing, or breathing — these symptoms may require urgent attention